anp/nau-bb-learn-reporting/README.md

 # nau-bb-learn-reporting

+#####Note: if you're reading this text editor or as plaintext, there is an HTML version: README.html.
+Try opening that in a browser.

 A basic tool for generating reproducible reports for Blackboard Learn 9.1.
 Relies on access to a Managed Hosting OpenDB account.

 This tool was created to solve a very specific set of niche problems at a particular university.
 It's a very light framework for connecting to Bb Learn's Oracle database and running pre-defined reports through an optional SSH proxy.